edgar-code-repository/avro-library-generator/README.md

       "fields" : [
         { "name" : "code", "type" : "int" },
         { "name" : "message",  "type" : "string" },
-        { "name" : "description",  "type" : "string" }
+        { "name" : "description", "type" : [ "null", "string" ], "default" : null }
       ]
     }
 ```

 -----------------------------------------------------------------

-In order to generate the Jar a plugin and
+In order to generate the Jar, a plugin and
 a dependency are needed in the build.gradle file.

 Plugins: